Longtime Clinton Ally Says DNC Rigged Primary for Hillary

 Individuals who had maxed out their $2,700 contribution limit to the campaign could write an additional check for $353,400 to the Hillary Victory Fund—that figure represented $10,000 to each of the thirty-two states’ parties who were part of the Victory Fund agreement—$320,000—and $33,400 to the DNC.
 The money would be deposited in the states first, and transferred to the DNC shortly after that.
 Money in the battleground states usually stayed in that state, but all the other states funneled that money directly to the DNC, which quickly transferred the money to Brooklyn.

 This is the stale part of Brazile’s narrative: Clinton’s use of the Victory Fund as a means of evading contribution caps to her campaign was exhaustively reported last year.
-Similarly Brazile frames her discovery of the fund agreement’s signing date (August 2015) as a shocking revelation:

-I told Bernie I had found Hillary’s Joint Fundraising Agreement.
-I explained that the cancer was that she had exerted this control of the party long before she became its nominee.
-Had I known this, I never would have accepted the interim chair position, but here we were with only weeks before the election.

-And yet, Clinton’s first joint-fundraising agreements with four state parties were reported by the New York Times, immediately after they were signed, in the summer of 2015.

-This is just one of many details that suggest Brazile (and/or her ghostwriter) exercised a bit of creative license here.
-The overriding conceit of the Democratic operative’s story is that she invested a lot of time (and emotional energy) into hunting down the truth about the Clinton-Sanders primary — in the late summer of 2016, when she was ostensibly overseeing one of the highest-stakes general-election campaigns in modern memory.
+As for unbelievable: The overriding conceit of the Democratic operative’s story is that she invested a lot of time (and emotional energy) into hunting down the truth about the Clinton-Sanders primary — in the late summer of 2016, when she was ostensibly overseeing one of the highest-stakes general-election campaigns in modern memory.
 By the end of the piece, she has painted herself as presciently aware that Clinton would underperform her polls, and intensely loyal to Bernie Sanders.

-But even with all the melodrama and old news, Brazile’s yarn offers a number of significant takeaways:
+But even with the melodrama and old news, Brazile’s yarn offers a number of significant takeaways:

 The DNC was, in fact, in the Clinton campaign’s pocket.
 This was always fairly obvious — and not nearly as significant as some Sanders supporters would like to believe.
 The notion that Sanders would have won the primary had the DNC not favored Clinton’s campaign remains unsupportable.
 It’s almost a confusion of cause and effect.
 Clinton was able to secure control of the DNC because she had effectively been running for the party’s nomination for eight years, and cementing relationships with the party’s Establishment and major donor networks for decades.
 Sanders launched his presidential bid late, and started campaigning as a contender (rather than a protest candidate) even later.